 - How people interact with money, family, relationships, power and gender roles.

 While these beliefs and values are very personal, you don’t have to change yourself to understand your peers.
-These customs aren’t right or wrong, but should be attempted to be understood in order to more effectively communicate.
+These customs aren’t right or wrong but should be attempted to be understood in order to communicate more effectively.

 Make sure that you: